 I think it wise to contrast St. Paisios’ own testimony about his words and teachings with the claims of Mr. Cabe.
 He states that St. Paisios has succumbed to a “Protestant” understanding of eschatology.
 St. Paisios makes this testimony with regard to his teaching – very specifically about the signs of the times – “I did not express my own opinion; I simply stated the words of Christ, of the Gospel, because our opinion must be subject to the will of God as recorded in the Gospel” (Spiritual Awakening, pg.
 207).
 Someone is wrong in their assessment.
 For St. Paisios clearly states that he is not teaching his own opinion (and thereby a Protestant teaching) but rather true Christian teaching.
 He is very particular.
 Mr. Cabe alleges that he is in error and under Protestant influence.
 Did St. Paisios deceive himself with regard to the actual source of his teaching?
 If we take seriously Mr. Cabe’s claims, it is possible we would have to confirm he did.
 I leave you to choose whose witness is more trustworthy.

-In another place St. Paisios says these words, which again indicate that he did not believe himself to be speaking his “own opinion” on the signs of the times, “Other people are preoccupied with prophecies and devise their own interpretation.
+In another place, St. Paisios says these words, which again indicate that he did not believe himself to be speaking his “own opinion” on the signs of the times, “Other people are preoccupied with prophecies and devise their own interpretation.
 They do not say, ‘This is my opinion about this matter,’ but they state unequivocally, ‘This is how it is,’ and so then go on to relate many theories of their own” (Ibid, pg.
 215).
 Clearly, St. Paisios understood himself to be grounding his teaching on the signs of the times firmly in an Orthodox phronema.
 This is St. Paisios’ testimony.
 Mr. Cabe claims otherwise.

 Another question may be asked – would St. Paisios who, according to his own words, critiques those who are “preoccupied with prophecies and devise their own interpretations” be so lacking in Orthodox comprehension that he would not detect the elements in the works of Mrs. Relfe that are but far-fetched and faulty Protestant ideas?
 Again, it seems according to Mr. Cabe the answer would be, yes.

-The topic of the Orthodox teaching on the signs of the times is one the transcends even St. Paisios.
+The topic of the Orthodox teaching on the signs of the times is one that transcends even St. Paisios.
 Thus, as I note in another recent article of mine, entitled, “The Emerging World Order and a Throne of Power,” the burden of proof lies in providing direct evidence that St. Paisios is teaching something totally novel and completely out of harmony with and opposed to the corporate voice and tradition of the Church on the matter, heard and discerned through the other holy elders and saints (both of recent and of old).
-In the above referenced article I provide only a handful of examples that I believe firmly indicate that St. Paisios is not out of harmony with the corporate tradition of the Church on the matter.
+In the above-referenced article, I provide only a handful of examples that I believe firmly indicate that St. Paisios is not out of harmony with the corporate tradition of the Church on the matter.
 There are numerous holy ones who spoke in a manner similar to St. Paisios about the signs of the times long before Mrs. Relfe ever published her book.

 Specifically touching upon the Greek elders, we may take elder Athanasios (Mitilinaios) as an example.
 I’m referencing him because his extensive commentary on the book of Revelation is available in English (thus a person could acquire it and read it), which are translations of transcripts of lectures he gave in Greek.
 The elder, we know for certain, began giving his lectures in 1980.
 This is without a doubt before Mrs. Relfe’s book was ever published.
 It seems safe to assume that elder Athanasios gave his lectures after many years of prayer, reading, and study on the subject.
 It is very probable that he spoke before 1980 in the same manner on the subject.
 He is deeply respected for his patristic phromena.
 Thus, his teaching is free from Mr. Cabe’s suspected “Protestant” source.
 His teaching is very much in harmony with that of St. Paisios, and vice versa.
-So, we may even more confidently concluded that both St. Paisios and elder Athanasios are presenting sound Orthodox teaching on the matter.
+So, we may even more confidently conclude that both St. Paisios and elder Athanasios are presenting sound Orthodox teaching on the matter.
 Elder Athanasios’ testimony supports that of St. Paisios.
 Elder Athanasios acts as a faithful Orthodox witness to support St. Paisios.
 His witness contradicts the claims of Mr. Cabe.

 Mr. Cabe believes St. Paisios to not be in line with the Orthodox understanding of the Apocalypse as presented by St. Andrew of Caesarea.
-This would be a topic worth unpacking more, but at present I will not be doing so.
+This would be a topic worth unpacking more, but at present, I will not be doing so.
 St. Paisios’s teaching does not go against the spirit of St. Andrew’s commentary on the Apocalypse.
 In fact, the overall primary themes harmonize.
 I have also read St. Ephraim the Syrian’s homilies on the “End Times,” and I believe St. Paisios harmonizes with his teaching also.
 (Obviously these two ancient Saints could not make the technological observations about our times that St. Paisios – together with other holy ones of our times – could.
 The addition by St. Paisios and others of observations regarding modern technological advancements, which have advanced even from St. Paisios’ day, and their possible role in eschatology does not detract from the ancient teaching but rather expands upon it.
 The point is – is the overarching spirit of the teaching consistent with the Tradition of the Church?)